Curly Coated Retriever

 • Elbow dysplasia: ideally O:O

-• Eye disease: Progressive retinal atrophy (PRA) (annual testing)
+• Eye disease: Progressive retinal atrophy (PRA) (annual testing), other eye diseases

 Estimated Breeding Values (EBVs) : No EBVs are currently available for this breed